thomasclarke1969/documentation/guide/ios/layerkit-transition-guide.md

 [self.conversation setValuesForKeysWithDictionary:metadata];
 ```

 For convenience and to facilitate the namespacing of information within metadata, values may be manipulated as key paths.
 A key path is a dot (.) delimited string that identifies a series of nested keys leading to a leaf value.
-For example, given the above metadata structure, an application could change the name of a participant via the following
+For example, given the above metadata structure, an application could change the name of a participant via the following:

 ```
 [self.converation setValue:@"Tom Douglas" forMetadataAtKeyPath:@"participants.0000003"];